-Our software merges proprietary software solutions with unmatched engineering and tax expertise – allowing clients to have a full coat of armor throughout the entire R&D Tax Credit process.
+We utilize unmatched engineering and tax expertise – allowing clients to have a full protection under the law throughout the entire R&D Tax Credit process.
 Our mission is to allow American innovators to make more money, reduce their tax bill and ultimately help fuel the American economy.

 Not just for Fortune 500 companies anymore.

 People don’t typically think of research and development

 when they think of banks, retailers, brokers, insurance companies, hedge funds

 and financial service companies.
 However, many of these companies have large IT

 departments that are developing software for their own operations.
 That